nvdaaddons/DevGuide/readme.md

 * `api.getFocusObject()`: Retrieves the focused control (returns the object with focus).
 * `api.getNavigatorObject()`: Fetches the current navigator object.
 If NVDA is set to follow system focus, the focus and navigator object will be the same, otherwise a different object is returned.
 * `api.getForegroundObject()`: Returns the foreground window of the current application (the parent of this object is the application itself).
 * These have a corresponding method to set certain object as the focus or navigator object.
+Note that these lets NVDA see the new focus or navigator object but does not actually change system focus.

 From logHandler: